vr0n/talist/README.md

 I deeply appreciate the work that the team at Trello is doing, but I got tired of using a web app and decided to make a very simple CLI app to replace Trello.

 NOTES:
-This is the alpha version.
-It doesn't work so great, but it's serviceable.
 There is a problem I can't solve with Nim/sqlite3 not being able to call a database file without an absolute path or a "relative path" where the path starts from the root directory of app.
 To solve this, a variable